akanshgupta98/URL-shortner/README.md

-# URL Shortener (Go) 🔗
+# Dockerized URL Shortener (Go) 🐳🔗

-A simple and efficient URL shortening service built with Go, designed to transform long URLs into concise, shareable links.
+This project is a simple and efficient URL shortening service built with Go, now containerized with Docker for easy deployment and scalability.
+It transforms long URLs into concise, shareable links.

 ## ✨ Features

 * **✂️ URL Shortening:** Easily convert lengthy URLs into short, unique identifiers.
 * **↩️ URL Redirection:** Seamlessly redirect users from short URLs to their original destinations.
 * **🔒 Concurrency Safe:** Engineered with mutexes to ensure robust thread safety under concurrent load.
+* **🐳 Dockerized:** Containerized for consistent deployment across environments.
+* **🚀 Easy Deployment:** Simplified setup with Docker.
 * **API Simplicity:** A straightforward API for effortless URL shortening and redirection.

 ## 🚀 Getting Started

 ### 📋 Prerequisites

-* Go 1.18 or higher
-* (Optional) `golangci-lint` for enhanced code quality
+* Docker

-### 🛠️ Installation
+### 🛠️ Installation and Running with Docker (Manual)

 1.  **Clone the Repository:**